Apple touts greater use of recycled metal in gadgets

-NEW YORK - Apple wants to "one day" end the need to mine materials from the earth to make its gadgets, the technology giant said in its annual environmental responsibility report out Thursday.
+NEW YORK-Apple wants to “one day” end the need to mine materials from the earth to make its gadgets, the technology giant said in its annual environmental responsibility report out.

 “Traditional supply chains are linear,” it said.
 “Materials are mined, manufactured as products, and often end up in landfills after use.
 Then the process starts over and more materials are extracted from the earth for new products.”